 I went through some ups and downs with this skirt.
 I found the fit a bit weird- the hips are very generous, especially the upper bit of the hip.
 I am a small pear shape- my top half is usually 8-10 and bottom half 10-12 depending on the pattern company and this skirt felt like my waist was one size and hips another.
-I did make a quick test of the yoke and came out at a size 6 for the hips however, the quilting cotton I used to practice with was a different beast than the drapier chambray and I ended up altering as I want along on the real version, cutting pattern pieces down and taking the side seams in again and again an again, especially over the hips.
+I did make a quick test of the yoke and came out at a size 6 for the hips however, the quilting cotton I used to practice with was a different beast than the drapier chambray and I ended up altering as I want along on the real version, cutting pattern pieces down and taking the side seams in again, and again, and again; especially over the hips.

 The shaped front is flattering.
 I may be slim but I have a curved belly rather than flat tummy and this skirt works with that and seems to flow and curve over the body.
 I wanted the waistband to sit a little lower than my natural waistband as I find that more comfortable and more flattering so my waist area is a larger size than my hip and I have graded a little between the two.
 I used flat fell seams on the diagonal yoke pieces and the panel seams as a feature, to add stability to the diagonals and to make a smooth skirt inside and out- no serger threads to run- I have very sensitive skin.
 I posted a tutorial on Instagram for this ( I am @verykerryberry) but I'll post here soon too.
 Flat fell seams are usually found on men's shirts and on the side seams of jeans as they are strong and durable.
 They are not hard, they just need careful top stitching, let's just say the seam ripper is kept busy getting these nice and neat.